|Mike Higgins, Lead Pastor

 If you have a need for the deaconate, please call the “deacon beacon” at 314.329-1575.

 |Jon Easterling, e-mail

 I am a St. Louis native and one of the founding members of South City Church.
-By day I work as a bank auditor and by night as a restaurateur.
-My Mad Spreadsheet Skillz come in handy as the Deacon Treasurer.
-When I am not entering numbers in boxes for the church, I enjoy teaching the church’s preschool children stories from the Bible during Children’s Worship.
-I am on a perpetual journey to be delighted by the Creator’s beauty and creativity, hence my love for good food, wine and beer, fly fishing, classic films, hiking and playing soccer.
+I work as a bank auditor, crafting spread sheets and analyzing financial statements.
+Which comes in handy for my role as the Chairman of the South City’s Financial Committee.
+In my role as a deacon I hope to rely on God’s guidance as we manage the church’s finances.
+Placing emphasis on Accountability, Transparency and Faith in God’s Providence for our church.
+When I am not working with the church budget, I enjoy teaching the church’s preschool children stories from the Bible during Children’s Worship.
+I am on a perpetual journey to be delighted by the Creator’s beauty and creativity, hence my love for good food, wine and beer, fly fishing, classic films, hiking, and riding my motorcycle.

 Why is the Gospel good news?
 Because it is something that is simple enough for a young child to understand and yet profound enough that new truths are revealed to me constantly.